Things to do in Baltimore

 Hotel Indigo

-Best Baltimore Museums
+Best restaurants in Baltimore

 Baltimore Museum of Industry

 Understand the importance of industry to Baltimore’s growth and development at this museum, situated a ten-minute drive from Downtown in South Baltimore.
-Wander among preserved and replicated workshops to learn about the jobs and crafts that built the city – including a print shop and cannery.
+Wander among preserved and replicated workshops to learn about the jobs and crafts that built the city, including a print shop and cannery.